koalagang/awesome-browserless/README.md

 If you want up-to-date advice about online privacy - see [PrivacyTools](https://privacytools.io/).
 To see how unique your browsing fingerprint is and how well you block trackers - see EFF's [CoverYourTracks](https://coveryourtracks.eff.org/).
+For help with making Qutebrowser more private - see [my config.py](https://github.com/koalagang/dotfiles/blob/main/qutebrowser/config.py).

 I would also suggest that you use [Surfraw](https://gitlab.com/surfraw/Surfraw/) and then alias your preferred search engine (e.g. alias ddg='sr duckduckgo' or alias wp='sr wikipedia') to make using text-based browsers more convienient.

+# Is the modern web inherently bad?

+Yes and no. Compared to how hard it was to gain access to information a few decades ago, the web has helped us to make many advances in developing society.
+It also distributes help and communication for huge amounts of people.
+Furthermore, it is the easiest way to find entertainment for free (in terms of money cost that is).
+The problem is that in the current circumstance, just by opening your web browser and loading up a page like YouTube, you are being violated.
+Not only are cookies which follow you around planted into your browser but YouTube uses dirty tactics to keep you on the website and continuing to earn them money; this would include the use of warm colours, big buttons, infinite scrolling pages, targeted videos, etc. Fortunately, there are people generous enough to give up their time to develope software such as those in the list.
+It is, however, also possible to make a well designed website.

+**But how do you make a** ***good*** **website?** Here are two great examples on how a website should be designed - [Based Cooking](https://based.cooking/) and [wolfgang's blog](https://notthebe.ee/).
+[Here](https://www.youtube.com/watch?v=ykNEkiYr0QM) and [here](https://www.youtube.com/watch?v=N_ttw2Dihn8) are videos covering them respectively.
+I am of the opinion that a good website should function well in a text-based browser and these two work very nicely (at least in Lynx).
+That is not to say that videos and pictures are wrong to include (in fact these websites do include videos and pictures) but the point is that there shouldn't be a signficiant inconvenience in not using a graphical browser - this would mean that it should be functioning without JavaScript.

 # Community-based?
 Currently I am the only one working on this list but feel free to make a pull request if you think there is something else which belongs on the list.